toluwalopeAdebunmi/HNG-stage-one/README.md

 ## Usage
 To use the script, follow these steps:

-1. Ensure you have the text file containing usernames and groups formatted as username;groups.
+1. Ensure you have the text file containing usernames and groups formatted as `username;groups`
 2. Run the script with the text file as the argument:
 `sudo bash create_users.sh <name-of-text-file>`